 Fever Ray is chronically overlooked.
 Their albums are some of the queerest things I’ve ever heard.
 They explore all the perverse parts of sexuality (may I suggest "To The Moon and Back"), while also exploring other political themes.
 You might know Fever Ray as being part of the electronic duo The Knife.
 Fever Ray has been part of so many different moments of my life, from heartbreak and dealing with complicated biological family issues, as well as more fun parts, like exploring my creativity and sexuality.
 "When I Grow Up" was particularly impactful to my young adult life.
 Anyways, start listening to freaks.

-: Against Me (Transgender Dysphoria Blues is a must-listen), Azis, Bloc Party, Blood Orange, Courtney Barnett, Diana Ross, Jen Cloher, Ladytron, Le Tigre, My Life with the Thrill Kill Kult, Phoebe Bridgers, PJ Harvey, Robyn, Sleater-Kinney, Soft Cell, St. Vincent, Sylvester, The Organ, Whitney Houston.
+Other Artists: Against Me (Transgender Dysphoria Blues is a must-listen), Azis, Bloc Party, Blood Orange, Courtney Barnett, Diana Ross, Jen Cloher, Ladytron, Le Tigre, My Life with the Thrill Kill Kult, Phoebe Bridgers, PJ Harvey, Robyn, Sleater-Kinney, Soft Cell, St. Vincent, Sylvester, The Organ, Whitney Houston.

-"She Walks On Me" by Hole, "Rebel Girl" by Bikini Kill, "Gay Bar" by Electric Six
+Songs: "She Walks On Me" by Hole, "Rebel Girl" by Bikini Kill, "Gay Bar" by Electric Six

 And a quick plug for the gayest music video of all time featuring Diana Ross and her unapologetic love for the community, also Ru.